7 Reasons Hypnosis Works When Willpower Does Not

 Some of the most powerful breakthroughs clients experience involve subconscious exploration, through either inner child healing or past life regression.

-These sessions aren’t about fixing something broken.
-They’re about accessing deeper truths, processing stored emotion, and experiencing emotional release.
+These sessions are not about fixing something broken.
+They are about accessing deeper truths, processing stored emotion, and experiencing emotional release.

 Wondering what a session looks like?
 See What Really Happens During Hypnosis→